drifter-handbook/drifter-handbook.github.io/_posts/2016-01-8-Demons-Flute.md

 Dyrim (Lv 1):
 As an action, user can cast Friends on any animal without expending any spellslots or requiring the spell in the user's spelllist.
 However, if the spell succeeds, the target loses a set amount of health (decided by the DM) after the spell wears off.

+Gadget Bead (Lv 1): +2 on Investigation checks to determine what a mechanical object/creature does.

 Restored Relic:
 This artifact cannot be destroyed.

 Blue Bane:
-The bearer of this artifact has +2 to hit and +2 damage against any Blue enemies.
+The bearer of this artifact has +3 to hit and +3 damage against any Blue enemies.

 ### Feats